Disclosure: This post contains affiliate links.

 2) Match similar colors

 1. Aerie bra $29.95 at www.ae.com & Debenhams panty £5.00 at www.debenhams.com

 2. Princesse Tam Tam bra $83.00 at www.journelle.com & Gap panty $14.95 at www.gap.com

 3. Topshop bra $36.00 at www.us.topshop.com & Cosabella panty $24.00 at www.journelle.com

 4. Von Follies by Dita Von Teese bra $65.00 at www.fairefroufrou.com & Asos panty $15.05 at www.asos.com

-The top selling colors in lingerie tend to be black, white and nude.
-And if you happen to be a little adventurous you may also include other more bold colors such as red, pink and blue.
+The top-selling colors in lingerie tend to be black, white, and nude.
+And if you happen to be a little adventurous you may also include other, bolder colors such as red, pink, and blue.
 These are great pieces to start with because they can easily be matched to each other simply by sharing the same hue.
-If you own mostly black bras then chances are you’ll have an easy time finding an array of black panties to your liking.
+If you own mostly black bras, chances are you’ll have an easy time finding an array of black panties to your liking.
 Even if the fabrics are not consistent you’ll still look put together and coordinated.